What your DevOps team will look like in 3 years

 What about DevOps tools?

-DevOps methodology of Agile software development was greatly empowered by the introduction of Docker containers.
+DevOps methodology of Agile software development was greatly empowered by the introduction of.
 These are essentially the packages of code with all the required runtime components to launch an app.
-This technology fairly revolutionized the software delivery process, as the containers allowed to run ANY app on ANY type of infrastructure (from public cloud to on-prem virtual machines or bare metal clusters).
+This technology fairly revolutionized the software delivery process, as the containers allowed to run ANY app on ANY type of infrastructure (from to or ).

-The second pillar of DevOps transformation was the introduction of 2 immensely powerful DevOps tools: Kubernetes and Terraform.
-Kubernetes is used to create and manage the virtual clusters for running containerized apps, while Terraform enables the simple creation, adjustment, and deletion of the underlying cloud infrastructure.
+The second pillar of DevOps transformation was the introduction of 2 immensely powerful DevOps tools: Kubernetes and Terraform.is used to create and manage the virtual clusters for running containerized apps, while enables the simple creation, adjustment, and deletion of the underlying cloud infrastructure.

-Thus said, the Gartner report states that DevOps workflows “demand a linked chain of tools to enable efficient system operations.”
+Thus said, the Gartner report states that DevOps workflows “.”
 This toolkit grows steadily, so DevOps engineers have to constantly increase their knowledge and become versatile with various tools to remain competitive.
 Luckily, this is essentially what DevOps approach fosters — the environment of high trust, where the talents become better.

 The environment of high trust